MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task1/README.md

 import pandas as pd
 ```

-Then, we create the circuit with PennyLane.
+Then, I create the circuit with PennyLane.

-First, we define a device with 5 qubits.
-After that, we construct the quantum node applying the Hadamard gates, the CNOTs, the SWAP, and the RX rotation as requested:
+First, I define a device with 5 qubits.
+After that, I construct the quantum node applying the Hadamard gates, the CNOTs, the SWAP, and the RX rotation as requested:

 ```python
 dev = qml.device('default.qubit', wires = 5, shots = 10000) #Para fines educativos probamos solo 10,000